Goldorion/Fabric-Generator-MCreator/README.md

 This project is not official.
 It is not affiliated with the respective owners and maintainers of Fabric, Minecraft, or MCreator.
 Do not expect any official support from their communities.

-**The current targeted Minecraft version is 1.21.8.**
+**The current targeted Minecraft version is 26.1.2.**

 ## Important Information

-- Make sure you use MCreator 2026.1
+- Make sure you use MCreator 2026.2 1st snapshot
 - Back up your workspace before updating to a newer version of the plugin.
 - Mods will also require [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to function properly, so when you want to play your mod, make sure you have Fabric API.